ISO 27001 framework; All about ISO 27001 requirements

 - The consequences of when the ISMS does not comply with requirements

-The organisation must determine the level of internal and external communication appropriate for the ISMS.
+The organisation must determine the level of internal and external communication appropriate for the ISMS measurable objectives.
 It must also decide on what, when, and with whom to communicate, who will be communicating, and the processes by which communication shall be achieved.

 8.1 Operational planning and control